- Totally FREE to use.

 In an earlier version of this blog post, I stated that preloading was wasteful, but I was wrong.
 Preload is actually browser cache aware and can intelligently use resources.
 It has no drawbacks in this regard.
 My service worker is set to cache everything, but it isn’t caching my self-hosted fonts.
 Point being, I’m now glad to report that preload wasn’t to blame.

 As developers and site owners it’s our duty to push and preload files repsonsibly.
 In reality, however, it’s unlikely you’ll find a perfect strategy for pleasing everyone.
 Though I’m sure you’ll agree it’s not about being flawless, but doing the best job we can overall.

 Serving cached assets on repeat visits is the best possible outcome.
-Reduced network requests – check, increased speed – check and no unnecessary data – check.
+Reduced network requests – check, increased speed – check, and no unnecessary data usage – check.

-What this means for WordPress developers is that we have to use preload wisely.
+What this means for WordPress developers is that we have to use server push wisely.
 It’s not a magic wand that we can apply to everything.
 It’s strictly for critical assets that make a worthwhile difference.
 Bearing in mind, if you’ve got a huge website, consideration is a must.

-For every preloaded file, you’re potentially adding thousands of redundant hits – increasing strain on your origin server and wasting user bandwidth.
+For every pushed resource, you’re potentially adding thousands of redundant hits – increasing strain on your origin server and wasting user bandwidth.

 The same can also be said for inlining, which is why Frank Goosens recommends to be cautious with inlining when using Autoptimize.